 What other ways can you earn Alaska Mileage Plan miles?

 There are several ways to earn Alaska Mileage Plan miles, both through flying and non-flying means.
 Alaska Mileage Plan isn’t transfer partners with one of the major transferable points currencies, so the easiest way to earn Alaska miles is with one of the co-branded credit cards, which include the:

 Both offer great welcome bonuses after completing a moderate minimum spending amount.
 There are lots of other great perks to these cards as well.

 Alaska Mileage Plan is one of the most lucrative loyalty programs to buy miles from, thanks to the excellent redemption rates, stopovers on one-way awards, and variety of partners.

-Currently Mileage Plan is offering a bonus on purchased miles, which is an opportunity to pick up miles for just under two cents each.
+Currently Mileage Plan is offering a bonus of up to 60% on purchased miles, which is an opportunity to pick up miles for around 1.85 cents each.
+This is as good as offers get for buying Alaska miles.
 There’s lots of value to be had with this offer if you’re being strategic.

 Do you plan on purchasing Alaska Mileage Plan miles with this promotion?